 According to ILO Recommendation No. 202 on social protection floors, the minimum requirements in the area of social protection must include: a) access to a nationally defined set of goods and services, constituting essential health care and including maternity care, that meets the criteria of availability, accessibility, acceptability and quality; and b) basic income security (especially in cases of sickness, unemployment, maternity or disability).

-The intention of this blog is not at all a review of the Lancet paper but to further analysis using the available data to provide an approach of sustaining and increasing government spending on health.
-The Lancet paper has referred to some empirical studies on the linkages of government spending in relation to maternal and child mortality.
-I have used the government spending data and compared the countries results with the maternal mortality ratio, disease burden data and health-adjusted life expectancy (IHME Data – 2017) and under-five mortality data (UNICEF data – 2017).
+This blog’s intention is not at all a review of the Lancet paper but to further analysis using the available data to provide an approach of sustaining and increasing government spending on health.
+The Lancet paper has referred to some empirical studies on the linkages of government spending about maternal and child mortality.
+I compared the government spending with the maternal mortality ratio, disease burden and health-adjusted life expectancy (IHME Data – 2017) and under-five mortality rates (UNICEF data – 2017).

-The above figure visually demonstrates that those countries where the governments spend more on health have better health outcomes and this phenomenon is quite a common in those countries, where the governments spend more than 70% of the total health spending with a few exceptions.
+The above figure shows that those countries where the governments finance more on health have better health outcomes like maternal mortality, under-five mortality, disability-adjusted life years (DALYs) lost and health-adjusted life expectancy (HALE).
+This phenomenon is common in those countries, where the governments finance more than 70% of their total health spending with a few exceptions.
 A few can argue that maternal and child mortality proportionately lower due to the government spending on the essential health services, but this is true for the health-adjusted life expectancy, which is more, and disability-adjusted life years lost, which is lower in those countries.
-These outcomes are not only possible to due to the financing of the essential services but due to the sustainable financing of the overall health systems and other socio-economic determinants.
+These outcomes are possible due to the essential services’ sustainable financing, the better health systems and other better socio-economic determinants.
 These phenomena are more evident in the Scandinavian countries, Japan, Belgium, Cuba, Canada, Nederland, United Kingdom, etc.

 How to increase and sustain government spending on health?
-WAY FORWARD
+WAY FORWARD (Neo Socialist Capitalism)

 Disclaimer: Views are my personal and don’t represent the view where I work.